-Starting the Fall 2013 admission cycle, to apply to the Master of Public Health program, applicants are required to complete the online Schools of Public Health Application Service (SOPHAS) application.*
+To apply to the Master of Public Health program, applicants are required to complete the online Schools of Public Health Application Service (SOPHAS) application.*

 *Exception: MPH Dual degree seeking students, please see individual program page for details on application instructions.

 |Fall||April 1||June 1||Application|